-The Uppity Bike Commuters Collective asks the question ” Why do people feel compelled to harm others who are riding bicycles?”
-The seeds of the UBCC were planted through an incident that occurred when I was working as a bike messenger in Philadelphia.
+Uppity Bike Commuters Collective asks the question ” Why do motorists feel compelled to harass or harm people who are riding bicycles?”
+The seeds of the UBCC were planted through an interaction that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “Aren’t you all Uppity!!
 Riding your bike in the street!!”
 This stuck in my memory for many years.
-Then, after a colleague was run off the road by a Fed Ex truck, thoughts arrived towards making art addressing the bicycling transportation experience.
-These ideas were shared with a circle of fellow bicyclists.
-In solidarity, we decided to critique a societal attitude directed at us.
-The Uppity Bike Commuters Collective was created.
-Featuring 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S).
+Later on, while living in San Francisco, a school colleague was run off the road by a Fed Ex truck while riding her bike.
+Ideas about creating a statement concerning the bicycling transportation experience arrived.
+These thoughts were shared with a circle of bicycling colleagues.
+We decided to get each other’s backs.
+Flipping the script on an absurd perception: The Uppity Bike Commuters Collective was created.
+Features 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S.).

-Copyright Uppity Bike Commuters Collective 2019
+Copyright Uppity Bike Commuters Collective 2021